Skip to content

 Configuring AI code review as a required status check prevents merging until the automated analysis passes, creating enforceable quality gates.

-In GitHub, navigate to Repository Settings > Branches, then add or edit a branch protection rule.
+On GitHub, navigate to the repository Settings > Branches, then add or edit a branch protection rule.
 Select "Require status checks to pass before merging" and search for the status check name matching the workflow job name.
-In GitLab, navigate to project Settings, Merge requests, then select "Pipelines must succeed" under Merge checks.
+In GitLab, navigate to Project Settings > Merge requests, then select "Pipelines must succeed" under Merge checks.

-Quality gates implement severity-based conditions: organizations define thresholds for each severity category (Critical, High, Medium, Low), with separate thresholds for new code versus overall code.
+Quality gates implement severity-based conditions: organizations define thresholds for each severity category (Critical, High, Medium, Low), with separate thresholds for new versus overall code.
 Teams already using SonarQube can layer AI review on top of it: SonarQube handles static analysis and coverage metrics through its built-in quality gate conditions, while the AI review job handles semantic analysis and architectural feedback.
-Run both as separate required status checks so each enforces its own pass/fail criteria independently.
+Run both as separate required status checks, so each enforces its own pass/fail criteria.

 A simple custom implementation filters findings by severity and exits with a non-zero code when critical issues exceed zero or high-severity issues exceed a configured threshold, blocking the merge until the team addresses the violations.